-There is a risk that if the draft IRRD is adopted in its current form, from the date on which the act implementing Article 37 of the draft IRRD becomes effective in the Netherlands (the "Amending Act"), instruments which are expressed to rank pari passu with, or junior to, the Notes and which fully disqualify as own funds, may in the Issuer's bankruptcy rank senior to the Notes.
+There is a risk that if the draft IRRD is adopted in its current form, from the date on which the act implementing Article 37 of the draft IRRD becomes effective in the Netherlands (the Amending Act), instruments which are expressed to rank pari passu with, or junior to, the Notes and which fully disqualify as own funds, may in the Issuer's bankruptcy rank senior to the Notes.
 See also Condition 3, which provides that the ranking of the Subordinated Notes is subject to exceptions provided by mandatory and/or overriding provisions of law, which would include the Amending Act.

-Accordingly, a Subordinated Noteholder may recover less than the holders of other unsubordinated or subordinated liabilities (the latter not qualifying as own funds) of the Issuer in a winding-up and dissolution (ontbinding en vereffening), bankruptcy (faillissement) or suspension of payments (surseance van betaling) or Resolution of the Issuer as after payment of the claims of senior creditors there may not be a sufficient amount to satisfy (all of) the amounts owing to the Subordinated Noteholders.
-Please also refer to risk factor "Recovery and resolution frameworks for insurance companies" above.
+Accordingly, a Subordinated Noteholder may recover less than the holders of other unsubordinated or subordinated liabilities (the latter not qualifying as own funds) of the Issuer in a winding-up and dissolution (ontbinding en vereffening), bankruptcy (faillissement) or suspension of payments (surseance van betaling) of the Issuer as after payment of the claims of senior creditors there may not be a sufficient amount to satisfy (all of) the amounts owing to the Subordinated Noteholders.
+Please also refer to risk factor "Risks relating to recovery and resolution frameworks for insurance companies", "Risks relating to banking activities related to the Dutch Intervention Act, the IRRD, BRRD and SRM" and "Risks relating to the Dutch Intervention Act, the IRRD, BRRD and SRM" and "Risks relating to the Dutch Intervention Act, the IRRD, BRRD and SRM" and "Risks relating to the Dutch Intervention Act, the IRRD, BRRD and SRM" and "Risks relating to the Dutch Intervention Act, the IRRD, BRRD and SRM" and "Risks relating to the Dutch Intervention Act, the IRRD, BRRD and SRM" and "Risks relating to the Dutch Intervention Act, the IRRA, the draft IRRD and any future legislation which may result in the expropriation, bail-in, write-off, write-down or conversion of the Notes" above.